Large genus bounds for the distribution of triangulated surfaces in moduli space

 \subsection{Teichm\"{u}ller space and Teichm\"{u}ller metric}

 Let $g\geq 2$ and $S_g$ a smooth oriented genus $g$ surface.
+A marked Riemann surface is a Riemann surface $X$ along with a diffeomorphism $S_g\to X$.

-Let $X$ and $Y$ be marked Riemann surfaces of genus $g$.
-Two marked surfaces $X$ and $Y$ are considered equivalent if there is a biholomorphism of marked surfaces $f:X\to Y$.
-Then $\mathcal{T}_g$ is the set of equivalence classes of marked Riemann surfaces.
-The Teichm\"{u}ller distance, denoted $d_T$, is given by where $f:X\to Y$ is a diffeomorphism of marked surfaces.
-Teichm\"{u}ller's theorem asserts that the infimum is attained and is unique.
+Let $X$ and $Y$ be marked Riemann surfaces of genus $g$, with markings and respectively.
+The marked surfaces $X$ and $Y$ are considered equivalent if there is a biholomorphism satisfying the property that $f_Y^{-1}\circ f\circ f_X$ is isotopic to the identity.

+\begin{definition} Teichm\"{u}ller space $\mathcal{T}_g$ is the set of equivalence classes of marked Riemann surfaces.
+The Teichm\"{u}ller distance, denoted $d_T$, is given by where $f$ satisfies the property that $f_Y^{-1}\circ f\circ f_X$ is isotopic to the identity. \end{definition}

+Teichm\"{u}ller's theorem asserts that the infimum in \cref{Teichmuller space} is attained by a homeomorphism and is unique.
 The unique map that attains the infimum is called a Teichm\"{u}ller map.

 The space $\mathcal{T}_g$ admits a natural complex structure under which it is a complex manifold of dimension $3g-3$.
 The cotangent space at a point $X$ may be naturally identified with $Q(X)$, the space of holomorphic quadratic differentials on $X$.
 Under this identification, the Teichm\"{u}ller metric is the $L^1$-norm on $Q(X)$, given by for a holomorphic quadratic differential $\phi$ on $X$.